the-qa-company/WikibaseSync/README.md

  1. Login in the Wikibase instance
  2. Go to "Special Pages" -> "Bot passwords" and type the name of your bot
  3. Give him the follwing rights: "High-volume editing", "Edit existing pages" and "Create, edit, and move pages"
- 4. Copy your username in "user-config.py" and in "main.py"
+ 4. Copy your username in "user-config.py"
  5. Copy the name of the bot and the password in "user-password.py"
  6. Update the application.config.ini  [`config/application.config.ini`]